gaurikale17993/AddressFormattingForGivenJSONFile/README.md

 # AddressFormattingForGivenJSONFile
   Given the addresses.json file which contains an array of address, perform validations and formatting

-  Given the attached addresses.json file which contains an array of address, do the following:
+ 1.Create required data models so that we can map the given addresses.json to it.

+ 2.If the json file is not found at the given location throw FileNotFoundException.

+ 3.If the file is found at the given location map the list of addresses in the json to the list of appropriate Data Model.

+ 4.If addresses.json contain invalid json throw JsonParseException.

-a.
-Write a function to return a pretty print version of an address in the format:
+ 5.pretty print version of an address in the format given :

-Type: Line details - city - province/state - postal code – country
+  (Type: Line details - city - province/state - postal code – country)

-Physical Address: Address 1, Line 2 - City 1 - Eastern Cape - 1234 - South Africa

- // example Java function definition

-  public String prettyPrintAddress(Address address) {

-    // your code here

-  }

- Steps:
- 1.Create POJOs for given address json

- 2.Check if json file exist at classpath

- 3.Map json to POJO

- 3.pretty print version of an address in the format

- 4.check none of the fields in pretty printed address are null/empty/0 else skip them.

-b.
-Write a function to pretty print all the addresses in the attached file

-Steps:

-1.Map json to POJO
+ 6.null empty or postal code=0 values must not be present in the address format.

-2.pretty print all addresses in given format
+ 7.pretty print all addresses in the given format.

-c.
-Write a function to print an address of a certain type (postal, physical, business)

-Steps:

-1.Map json to POJO

-2.Find address by type
+ 8.search address by type and print its details

-3.Pretty print address of that type in given format

-d.
-Write a function to validate an address

-      i.A valid address must consist of a numeric postal code, a country, and at least one address line that is not blank or null.

-      ii.If the country is ZA, then a province is required as well.

-Steps:

-1.Map json to POJO

-2.check if address contains numeric postal code, if not display error message.
+ 9.check if address contains numeric postal code, if not display appropriate error message.

-3.check if address contains country, if not display error message.
+ 10.check if address contains country, if not display appropriate error message.

-4.check if address contains atleast one address line, if not display error message.
+ 11.check if address contains at least one address line, if not display appropriate error message.

-5.Check if country code is ZA province fipublicvaeld is present, if not display error message.
+ 12.Check if country code is ZA province field is present, if not display appropriate error message.

-e.
-For each address in the attached file, determine if it is valid or not, and if not give an indication of what is invalid in a message format of your choice.

-Steps:

-1.Map json to POJO

-2.For every address apply above validation

-3.If not valid display appropriate error message.
+ 13.Validate all the addresses in given json such that if invalid appropriate error message is displayed for given id.